-The OR1200 exception support does not include support for fast context switching.
+The OR1200 exception support does not include support for range exceptions or fast context switching.

 Data Cache Operation

 Data Cache Load/Store Access

 Load/store unit requests data from the data cache and stores them into the general-purpose register file and forwards them to integer execution units.
 Therefore LSU is tightly coupled with the data cache.